Chewy Rolo Cookies

 These cookies are fantastically chewy as-is, but if you want to customize them, I highly encourage it.

-• Nuts– Add 1/2 cup of chopped nuts to the cookie dough.
+• Nuts– Add 1/2 cup of chopped nuts like toasted pecans to the cookie dough for a crunchy texture and nutty flavor.

-• Holiday Rolo Cookies– Instead of or in addition too, sprinkle the tops with holiday sprinkles right from the oven while still tacky.
+• Holiday Rolo Cookies– Instead of or in addition to the fleur de sel, sprinkle the tops with holiday sprinkles right from the oven while still tacky.

 5 from 6 votes